andrew/ultimate-awesome/README.md

 - [awesome-castilla-y-leon](https://github.com/geiserx/awesome-castilla-y-leon) - Una selección de software open source para Castilla y León.
 - [awesome](https://github.com/geocine/awesome) - 🕶 My Awesome List.
 - [awesome-github-apps](https://github.com/geoffstevens8/awesome-github-apps) - Curated collection of GitHub Apps.
-- [free-artificial-intelligence-resources](https://github.com/getvmio/free-artificial-intelligence-resources) - Artificial Intelligence Free Resources | This repo collects 48 of free resources for Artificial Intelligence. 🧠 Embark on your Artificial Intelligence journey with GetVM's AI Explorer!
-This repository is your gateway to cutting-edge AI technologies, featuring a rich collection of free resources, .
+- [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - Data Analysis Free Resources | This repo collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
+This repository offers a comprehensive suite of free resources, courses, and an online playground to help you master data analysis techniques.
+From .
 - [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
 Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [free-deep-learning-resources](https://github.com/getvmio/free-deep-learning-resources) - Deep Learning Free Resources | This repo collects 76 of free resources for Deep Learning. 🧠 Plumb the depths of AI with our Deep Learning Nexus repository!
 Explore a comprehensive collection of free resources on neural networks and deep learning architectures.
 With our online Playground, implemen.
 - [free-docker-resources](https://github.com/getvmio/free-docker-resources) - Docker Free Resources | This repo collects 14 of free resources for Docker. 🐳 Containerize your applications with our Docker Dock repository!
 Featuring a comprehensive collection of free Docker resources and an interactive online playground, this is your harbor for learning how to build, ship, an.
 - [free-java-resources](https://github.com/getvmio/free-java-resources) - Java Free Resources | This repo collects 54 of free resources for Java. ☕ Forge your Java skills with GetVM's Java Forge repository!
 Featuring a rich collection of free resources and an online Playground, this is your ultimate destination for Java mastery.
 Ideal for beginners and experienced deve.
+- [free-pytorch-resources](https://github.com/getvmio/free-pytorch-resources) - PyTorch Free Resources | This repo collects 16 of free resources for PyTorch. 🔥 Ignite your machine learning projects with our PyTorch Lab!
+This repository offers a wealth of free PyTorch resources and an interactive online Playground.
+Ideal for AI researchers, data scientists, and developers div.
 - [free-software-development-resources](https://github.com/getvmio/free-software-development-resources) - Software Development Free Resources | This repo collects 29 of free resources for Software Development. 🏗️ Elevate your software development skills with our Software Engineering Institute repository!
 Featuring an extensive library of free courses and hands-on learning tools, this is your academy .
 - [awesome-blockchain](https://github.com/g-leopard/awesome-blockchain) - Curated list of resources for the development and applications of blockchain.
 - [awesome-auto-annotation](https://github.com/goldener-data/awesome-auto-annotation) - Curated list of repositories and resources about the automation of data labeling (automatically generate the annotation allowing AI pipelines to be trained).